viamrobotics/docs/docs/manage/data/query.md

 1. Once connected, you can run SQL or MQL to query captured data directly.
 For example:

-   - The following SQL query uses the MongoDB [`$sql` aggregation pipeline stage](https://www.mongodb.com/docs/atlas/data-federation/supported-unsupported/pipeline/sql/) to search the `sensorData` database and `readings` collection, and return sensor readings from an ultrasonic sensor on a specific `robot_id` where the recorded `distance` measurement is greater than `.2` meters:
+   - The following SQL query uses the MongoDB [`$sql` aggregation pipeline stage](https://www.mongodb.com/docs/atlas/data-federation/supported-unsupported/pipeline/sql/) to search the `sensorData` database and `readings` collection, and get sensor readings from an ultrasonic sensor on a specific `robot_id` where the recorded `distance` measurement is greater than `.2` meters:

-     ```mongodb {class="line-numbers linkable-line-numbers"}
+     ```mongodb {class="command-line"}
      AtlasDataFederation sensorData> db.aggregate(
          [
              { $sql: {